rp-pedraza/feathers-chat-mod/README.md

 - Site can be accessed through the frontend service port (5137) or the backend (3030) thus demonstrating consitent routing and proxying dependening on where the site is accessed and making the strategies for deploying the site more flexible.
+- Username and avatar configuration pages
+- Upgraded DaisyUI to 5.0.32 nad Tailwind CSS to 4.1.5
+- Frontend now validates its own data as well

 ## Running through Docker